aramis-lab/clinicadl/docs/Train/Patch.md

 `Conv4_FC3`, adapted to `t1-linear` pipeline outputs.

 !!! info "Adding a custom architecture"
-    It is possible to add custom architecture and train it with `clinicadl`.
+    It is possible to add a custom architecture and train it with `clinicadl`.
     Detailed instructions can be found [here](./Custom.md).

 ## `train patch autoencoder` - Train autoencoders using 3D patches